Las Vegas Raiders Odds

 Las Vegas Raiders FAQ

 The price for Raiders tickets will fluctuate depending on the opponent and seat location.
-The average price for a ticket in 2021 was $153.47.
+The average price for a ticket in 2024 per Ticketsmarter.com was a staggering $815.
+However, cheaper tickets in the $50 range can be found if purchasing well in advance.

 The Raiders organization is owned by Mark Davis, whose family has owned the team since 1972 when his father, Al Davis, purchased the team.